 Defined Benefit Pension Plans are a thing of the past

-Recently I was working on the annual contributor report for a Defined Benefit Pension Plan (DBPP).
-While the corporate world has traded these in favour of Defined Contribution Pension Plans (DCPP) to no longer deal with the headache and liability, there are many reasons why employees should consider converting as well.
+Recently I was working on the annual contributor report for a Defined Benefit Pension Plan.
+While the corporate world has traded these in favour of Defined Contribution Pension Plans to no longer deal with the headache and liability, there are many reasons why employees should want conversion as well.

-Let’s say your DBPP is 2% per year of your average best 5 years to a maximum of 35 years.
+Let’s say your Defined Benefit is 2% per year of your average best 5 years to a maximum of 35 years.
 At the simplest level, if you worked for 35 years and your average best 5 was $100,000 per year, you might see a $70,000 per year pension.

-If you think you receive a medical plan with your pension I have two true stories for you: a retired USA teacher who has to pay for their medical plan, and the premiums are more than what is available outside the plan; a Canadian pensioner whose plan cut all extended medical benefits due to budget issues.
+If you think you receive a medical plan with your pension, you pay for it, and can often get a better plan outside.
 For those who do have a Defined Benefit Pension Plan in Canada, you do not get much more than what publicly funded medical gives you.
 For the USA residents, you receive Medicare when you draw Social Security.

 Can it get worse?
 Sure.
-How about the plan where the 2% per year will be penalized 5% per year for every year you are short the 35 years service?
+How about the plan where the 2% per year will be penalized 5% per year for every year you are short 35 years service?
 If you had 30 years service you would not get 60% (2%X30) you would lose 25% of that (5X25%) due to not achieving 35 years.
-Another scenario is you lose 5% per year for every year you are short from age 55; If you had 30 years but started at age 20 therefore you are 50, you could lose 25% for not achieving 35 years, and another 25% for not reaching age 55.
-In this scenario where you thought you were getting 60% of your salary (30 years X 2%) you could be getting half of that.
-If you think I am mistaken, do your homework and note not all plans work as I have described.
+Another scenario is you lose 5% per year for every year you are short from age 65; If you had 30 years but started at age 25 therefore you are 55, you could lose 50% for not achieving age 65.
+In this scenario where you thought you were getting 60% of your salary (30 years X 2%) you could be getting less than half of that unless you wait ten years to draw the pension in some cases.
+There are many types of penalty calculations such as rules of 80, 85, and 90 depending on the plan.
+If you think I am mistaken, do your homework and note how your plan works, or the one you are considering.

 Now imagine you work in an industry where some companies are in Defined Benefit Plans where others are not, and you move around as part of your advancement.
 You now have a mixed bag of pension funds some of which may be so watered down due to age and years of service penalties, you and your employer’s contribution has just become a donation.
 If you were on match to RRSP, you would lose nothing.

 Can it get worse?
 Yes it can.
 With most plans once the employer enters into it, everyone must participate.
 For those of us who do not want to be in a Defined Benefit Pension Plan, our employment opportunity window is narrowed unless we want to make the donation.
-At 57 years old and managing my own affairs, when I took a job for three years to bring me to retirement, the 18% match has just been a donation to the pension fund.
+At 56 years old and managing my own affairs, when I took a job for four years to bring me to retirement, the 18% match per year has just become a donation to the pension fund.

 Comments